Home

 Lucy Ann (Miner) Kincaid was born on July 27, 1846 near Champion, Trumbull County, OH, one of 13 children of Joseph and Elizabeth (Forney) Miner.

-Thomas was listed as a "soldier" residing in his parents' household just two years prior to the wedding, in 1870.
+Thomas Jr. was listed as a "soldier" residing in his parents' household just two years prior to the wedding, in 1870.
 That year, he lived just a few households away from his future bride.
 Whether he served in the Civil War or not is being researched.

 In April 1873, Lucy gave birth to their daughter Caroline Louise Kincaid.

-Daughter Caroline "Carrie" was taken into the home of Lucy's parents in Champion.
+Their motherless daughter Caroline "Carrie" was taken into the home of Lucy's parents in Champion.
 She is shown in the household in the 1880 census, with her uncle Cornelius Miner and aunt Ellen Miner [Eliza Ella Guessman] living there too.
 Residing next-door was Carrie's distant cousin, Eliza Miner Mathany and her husband James.

-Within a few years, the widower Thomas Jr. married again, to Mary A. (?)
-(1846- ? ).
 When the federal census was taken in 1880, Thomas Jr. and Mary made their home with Thomas' parents in Champion.
 Thomas Sr. was a farmer that year, while Thomas Jr. is marked as a laborer.

 By 1900, the Kincaids had relocated into a residence in the City of Warren.
 Thomas, age 37, was employed as a teamster.
 The census-taker recorded that they had no children.
 Thomas's 59-year-old widowed mother lived under their roof as well.